snap-one/docs-driverworks-proxyprotocol/source/includes/103_ui_button_proxy_overview/_1-UIBUTTONPROXYOVERVIEW.md

 ### HTML WebView Usage Best Practice Recommendations
 The Driver Developer should implement the proxy interfaces that Control4 provides as a standard part of the user experience to the full extent that these apply to the device.
 The web interface should be considered supplementary to the proxy interface.

-The Driver Developer should be able to implement the driver using a URI to a hosted web UI.
-This web UI can be hosted on the device itself or in the cloud.
-The web UI should not be hosted on the Control4 controller.

 The Driver Developer should keep the Web UI as simple as reasonably possible.

 HTML WebView Usage Guidelines (rules)